michael105/natural-expressions/README.md

 and matches and extracts with the % the date as well.
 It's a bad example, but the way to match is more or less inverted - match x times all nondigits `{*\D}`, extract all following chars, until a space or line end is recognized (#).

+Addendum - I mistakenly used an example of a the "extended matching engine".
+However, I'm not happy with the extended expression machine at all yet.
+And going to change some things within the simple matching engine.
+So - it's work in progress.

 There are two big advantages - it is closer to human thoughts.
 Noone says apples, two of them.
 There are two apples.